ViniciusAlba/Tribute-Page/README.md

-## What I use to did this challenge
+## What I used to make this challenge
 HTML, CSS